-POLICY (1) The Shire President will conduct Citizenship Ceremonies on behalf of Council.
-(2) In the absence of the President from the Shire, the Deputy Shire President or CEO may conduct the ceremony.
-OBJECTIVES To state the process for the conduct of citizenship ceremonies in accordance with the Australian Citizenship Ceremonies Code which provides guidance for organisers and sets out the legal and other requirements which all ceremonies must follow GUIDELINES HISTORY Former policy 1.1.2
+- (1) The Shire President will conduct Citizenship Ceremonies on behalf of Council. - (2) In the absence of the President from the Shire, the Deputy Shire President or CEO may conduct the ceremony.

+To state the process for the conduct of citizenship ceremonies in accordance with the Australian Citizenship Ceremonies Code which provides guidance for organisers and sets out the legal and other requirements which all ceremonies must follow public from 8.30am to 4.30pm, five days per week, excluding weekends and public holidays